ColdIV/dependency-manager/README.md

 # Dependency Manager
 A dependency manager for scripts to use in the mod CC: Tweaked of Minecraft.

+A better, more up-to-date script manager can be found [here](https://github.com/mc-cc-scripts/script-manager).
+---

 # Install
 To install run the following script in your computers / turtles console: